gcxchange-gcechange/azpipe-check-css/README.md

 ### Setup
 - Add the SharePoint URLs you want to test to the **urls** array in [verifyPage.js](https://github.com/gcxchange-gcechange/azpipe-check-css/blob/main/verifyPage.js)
 	- Example `'https://devgcx.sharepoint.com/'`
-- Add any screen sizes you want to test to the **screenSizes** array in [verifyPage.js](https://github.com/gcxchange-gcechange/azpipe-check-css/blob/main/verifyPage.js).
+- Add a .txt file with the named format `widthxheight.txt` to the [selectors folder](https://github.com/gcxchange-gcechange/azpipe-check-css/blob/main/selectors)
-	- The array expects objects formatted like `{ width: 1920, height: 1080 }`
+	- Each selector should be on a new line within the text file.

-- Add the CSS selectors you want to verify to the [selectors.txt](https://github.com/gcxchange-gcechange/azpipe-check-css/blob/main/selectors.txt).
+### Run Locally
-	- Each selector should be on a new line within the file.
+Using Node.js v18.x, run the command `npm install`, then `node verifyPage.js`